iammrsea/photo-sharing-app-Backend/README.md

         This was the most subtle, nerve-wracking, albeit easiest to fix challenge I faced while working on this project.
 So what went wrong with Dataloader then?
 I can't believe I could make such mistake, really.
 I mean, I had watched Mr Lee B's presentation on Dataloader, I had looked at the source code at some point, and yet I did forget in the heat of the moment.
-        On the frontend, I realised that each time a user liked or commented on a photo, it reflected on the number of comments and likes but after refreshing the page, the comment or like count went back to the original value.
+        On the frontend, I realised that each time a user liked or commented on a photo, it reflected on the number of likes or comments but after refreshing the page, the comment or like count went back to the original value.
 To make matter worse, when
         I accessed my Database from MongDB Compass the new changes were recorded.

         I was completely confused at this point.
 In my quest to get a solution to this problem, I tried killing my server process and